gsidhu/buzee-tauri/logbook.md

 - [x] Optimise file indexing.
   - [x] Check why it seems to be stuck sometimes.
 ANS: multiple select calls to db were the bottleneck.
   - [x] Also check why the kill switch doesn't work sometimes.
 (It seems the database flag is not being updated when the sync operation completes.)
 ANS: sync_status wasn't being updated inside the for-loop.
+- [x] Let front end know when app is not in focus so that it can change CSS.

 ### Front-end
 - Connect loading spinners during onboarding, sync and search to the backend.